Epping Forest Country Club: History

 The original 'Woolston Hall' dated back to 1740, and was owned by the Scott family and sold in around 1930 to the Co-Op and was used as their sport and social club.
 In the late '70s Woolston Hall was converted into a high class private members club by Sean Connery and 1966 World Cup winning captain Bobby Moore.
-One night in the early 1980s a group of local businessmen and their wives attempted to get into a local club in Walthamstow, unfortunately for the owner of this club his doormen decided not to let them in because only two of the party were members.
+One night in the late 1980s a group of local businessmen and their wives attempted to get into a local club in Walthamstow, unfortunately for the owner of this club his doormen decided not to let them in because only two of the party were members.
 One of the group was a local builder and after being refused entry decided to purchase the lease of 'Woolston Hall', which by now was suffering from a lack of customers.

 The club was swiftly closed down and turned into a night club, with much less strict membership criteria, and soon attracted huge numbers of local customers, but was still restricted to over-25s.

 It soon became overwhelmed with its own success, the club facilities were extended to include, tennis, golf, venues for weddings, private functions, corporate events and a new fitness centre, then in the mid-'90s added 'The Jungle', which after a few years was refurbished as 'Atlantis'.